prakhar234/fedex-app/README.md

 If the request fails because of any network error or server error, then a error notification is shown on the page stating that the sign up is not successful, please try again later!

 I have added AuthService to simply show a behaviour and assuming that the user also gets signed in after signup.
 Actual behaviour of a signup functionality will be different.
 It might be to show a successful page stating to verify yourself using the email sent which will redirect the user to login page.

+Steps to run unit tests and end to end tests are provided above.